iamnasef/0xnasef.github.io/_posts/2020-09-25-VH_Matrix_Three.markdown

 ## Escalation to Root

-Running sudo -l again , now we could execute a script called oracle as root. but when I cd to /home/trinity I didnt' find this script . so I created a scirpt with a same name containing the word "/bin/bash"
+Running sudo -l again, now we could execute a script called oracle as root. but when I cd to /home/trinity I didnt' find this script. so, I created a scirpt with a same name containing the word "/bin/bash"
 ```
 sh-4.4$ sudo -l
 User trinity may run the following commands on matrix: